jmrnilsson/brewtool/README.md

     node daemon.js

 ### Additional information about the Arduino setup
-For information on how to include Arduino libraries see http://arduino.cc/en/Guide/Libraries.
-How to wire or solder the temperature sensor is detailed at http://www.hobbytronics.co.uk/ds18b20-arduino.
+* For information on how to include Arduino libraries see, http://arduino.cc/en/Guide/Libraries.
+* How to wire or solder the temperature sensor is detailed at http://www.hobbytronics.co.uk/ds18b20-arduino.
+* How to assign the addresses of a 1-Wire temp sensors?
+Look through the tutorial at http://www.hacktronics.com/Tutorials/arduino-1-wire-address-finder.html

 ## Licensing information
 The software licensed under MIT although dependencies, fonts and media may covered by their respective licenses.